 Whether you’re cleaning windows, glass doors or mirrors, there are several factors to consider before jumping into your purchase decision.
 Our research identified the following drivers of customer satisfaction when it comes to buying a glass cleaner:

-It’s no surprise effectiveness was the number one priority on many consumers’ lists, and it may explain why 43% of respondents have tried multiple glass cleaners.
-Ease of use was seen as the next most important factor, with 40% of people we surveyed also opting to use paper towels or newspapers with their glass cleaner rather than a cloth.
+It’s no surprise effectiveness was the number one priority on many consumers’ lists, and it may explain why 40% of respondents have tried multiple glass cleaners.
+Value for money was seen as the next most important factor, followed by ease of use, with 38% of people we surveyed also opting to use paper towels or newspapers with their glass cleaner rather than a cloth.

 What should you not use glass cleaner on?